neurobagel/documentation/docs/user_guide/config.md

     volumes:
       graphdb_home:
-      conf:
       vhost:
       html:
       certs:
       acme:
     ```

-    1. Replace with your custom domain
+    5. Replace with your custom domain
     2. Replace with your custom domain (should be same as `VIRTUAL_HOST` for this service)
     3. Replace with your custom domain
     4. Replace with your custom domain (should be same as `VIRTUAL_HOST` for this service)